JulleeeK/PicoLog/README.md

 # Installation
 The setup is rather easy.
-After setting up the rpi pico according to this guide: https://projects.raspberrypi.org/en/projects/getting-started-with-the-pico/2 Copy over the files in Picologger to the pico.
+After setting up the rpi pico according to this guide: https://projects.raspberrypi.org/en/projects/getting-started-with-the-pico/2 Change your Wifi Information in the pico-log file.
+This will be set in the Data Importer in the future.
+Copy over the files in Picologger to the pico.
-When connecting it only to power, it will start logging and show the output on the screen.
+Install the tmp117 driver using Thonny: https://pypi.org/project/micropython-tmp117/ When connecting it only to power, it will start logging and show the output on the screen.
 As soon as its connected to a PC, it will enter data transfer mode.
 Run the software in the Data-Importer folder and the connect the rpi in order to import the data from the pico.